Monoao. This is also the name of another native New Zealand podocarp, and of a New Zealand flowering shrub.

 On the North Island, I found it in two places: the Toatoa Grove walk in Waipoua Forest, and the Gorge Loop walk in Puketi Forest, both located well north of Auckland; both sites were in kauri (Agathis australis) forest.
-On the Toatoa Grove walk the plants are growing with mature kauri and sapling toatoa (Phyllocladus toatoa) at the farthest point of the loop, and on the Gorge Loop the plants are growing in a fine kauri grove with toatoa and Hall's totara (Podocarpus cunninghamii) about 50-100 m before the end of the loop (if the loop is followed in the recommended anticlockwise direction).
+On the Toatoa Grove walk the plants are growing with mature kauri and sapling toatoa (Phyllocladus toatoa) at the farthest point of the loop, and on the Gorge Loop the plants are growing in a fine kauri grove with toatoa and montane totara (Podocarpus laetus) about 50-100 m before the end of the loop (if the loop is followed in the recommended anticlockwise direction).

 At both sites described there were seedlings and saplings up to 8 m tall, bearing juvenile foliage; despite much searching and inquiries at Department of Conservation offices, I never located a plant bearing adult foliage.
-The juvenile foliage is quite distinctive, superficially resembling that of juvenile Podocarpus totara and Podocarpus cunninghamii, but soft and flexible whereas the Podocarpus species have stiff foliage with a sharp point.
+The juvenile foliage is quite distinctive, superficially resembling that of juvenile Podocarpus totara and Podocarpus laetus, but soft and flexible whereas the Podocarpus species have stiff foliage with a sharp point.
 The adult scale-like foliage evidently bears a close resemblance to that of the other New Zealand scale-leaved forest conifers, Halocarpus biformis, Lepidothamnus intermedius, and Manoao colensoi, and I have not found any source describing how these foliages can be distinguished.
 Fortunately all of these species have characteristic juvenile foliage.

 The species is named for Thomas Kirk (1828-1898; in New Zealand after 1863), botanist, naturalist, teacher (Salmon 1996), and author of an early comprehensive book about New Zealand trees (very well illustrated, it deserves to be reprinted).